goer.org | HTML Tutorial : Intermediate : Style Sheets

 Embedded Style Sheets

-An embedded style sheet affects every tag on the page.
-In order to create an embedded style sheet, we need to go to the <head> of the document.
-(Remember the <head> tag?)
-Let's see an example:
+An embedded style sheet affects every element on the page.
+In order to create an embedded style sheet, we need to go to the head of the document.
+(Remember the head element?
+Finally, here’s something else that goes there besides the title element.)

 <html>